 When the Agent catches a Break, they always mark one Win(X) towards the contest total.
 They have clearly taken a step towards winning it, and narrate doing just that.
-In addition they pick from one of https://wiki.wishray.com/ Printed on 2025/04/18 12:07 the following choices:
+In addition they pick from one of the following choices: